Aurellya/TensorFlow_Product_Image_Classification/README.md

 ## Product Image Classification
 [Supervised Machine Learning]<br/>
-Product Image Classification for E-commerce using TensorFlow.
+Product Image Classification for E-commerce using TensorFlow and Keras.
 I'm using one of the famous machine learning algorithms, CNN (Convolutional Neural Network).

 ## Requirement:
 - Tensorflow